ASeed223/Nov-1/README.md

-The TST1B deployment also still ongoing due to long running DataStage deployment in the EDW_FDM project.
-Also there is an Invariant deployment issue due to a file permission issue.
-Task have been created to invesgative.
-Environemnt conditionally release.
+The TST1B deployment is still ongoing due to a long-running DataStage deployment in the EDW_FDM project.
+There is also an invariant deployment issue caused by a file permission problem.
+A task has been created to investigate this issue.
+The environment has been conditionally released.